 Patio landscaping has a dual mandate.
 Your outdoor living area should look great, but it should also be functional.
-Privacy, safety, comfort and low-maintenance are four aspects of functionality in this case.
-I touch upon all four below, while focusing on ideas for improving the appearance of your deck or patio area.
+Privacy, safety, comfort, and low-maintenance are four aspects of functionality in this case.
+We touch upon all four here, while focusing on ideas for improving the appearance of your deck or patio area.

 Although there are other ways to do it (such as patio planter pockets), the easiest way to incorporate plants into a deck or patio setting is to use container gardens.
 Because containers are portable, Northerners can easily grow tropical flowers in them during the summertime, then simply move them indoors when Jack Frost beckons.
 But you can grow almost anything in a container.
-The idea of using patio plants can even obviate the costly project of removing an old patio and constructing a new one, as plants are capable of hiding many eyesore.
+The idea of using plants on your patio can even help you avoid the costly project of removing an old patio and constructing a new one, as plants are capable of hiding many an eyesore.

-Regarding safety, one caveat is in order here: if you're allergic to bee stings, avoid patio landscaping geared flowers, because they're bee magnets.
-Stick instead to foliage plants such Joseph's coat.
+Regarding safety, if you're allergic to bee stings, avoid patio landscaping geared to flowers, because they're bee magnets.
+Stick instead to foliage plants such as those with variegated leaves.

 Big plants can cause big problems.
 Trees are the biggest class of landscape plants, so one thing you definitely have to get right with your patio landscaping is tree selection:

 - If you want a shade tree for your patio, choose a tree that will be of intermediate height at maturity.